benidevo/securetrust-bank/README.md

 3. Bank Account Service: Manages the creation of bank accounts, sets initial transaction limits, and processes account upgrades.
 4. Transaction Service: Handles sending and receiving money between bank accounts, enforces transaction limits, and manages transaction history.
 5. File Upload Service: This microservice is responsible for handling file uploads within the application.
 It provides the functionality to securely upload files, store them in a storage system, and retrieve them when needed.
+6. Search Service: Enables fast and accurate search functionality across the application using Elasticsearch.
+Users can easily search for users, bank accounts, transactions, and other relevant entities, enhancing the overall user experience.

 ## Features